-It's also this video (via) – every single second of it—every single glorious, wonderful moment:
+It's also this video (via) – every single second of it; every single glorious, wonderful moment:

-And now like a thousand people are standing between them both, doing that thing people do when they try to keep a door open on a windy day with their hands full, which is plant one leg firmly on the floor and then sort of twist their butt in the direction of the aggressive force in an attempt to override it, which is what people do when they're trying to break up a fight.
+And now like a thousand people are standing in between them both, doing that thing people do when they try to keep a door open on a windy day with their hands full, which is plant one leg firmly on the floor and then sort of twist their buttocks in the direction of the aggressive force in an attempt to override it, which is what people do when they're trying to break up a fight.
 Trust me.
 Watch next time.
 Watch the forceful butts come out.

-Now, here's a crucial clue to what's really going on, and it's hard to tell exactly what's being said here because the woman at the front is hissing "BE THE BIGGER PERSON; BE THE BIGGER PERSON," but our friend Bagel Boy is walking away, chuckling something about how "I just want to enjoy my burger in peace, leave me alone!" half-joking, bless him, just having fun with it all, tutting at the state of it, this train, what an evening, what a way to go home, and this will become important later, when he goes crazy.
+Now, here's a crucial clue to what's really going on, and it's hard to tell exactly what's being said here because the woman at the front is hissing "BE THE BIGGER PERSON; BE THE BIGGER PERSON," but our friend Bagel Boy is walking away, chuckling something about how "I just want to enjoy my burger in peace, leave me alone!" half-joking, bless him, just having fun with it all, tutting at the state of it, this train, what an evening, what a way to go home, and this will become important later, when he goes mental.

 There has never been a better illustration of the breadth of human emotion than these ten seconds of Bagel Boy's life, where he goes from "chill with it in-on-the-joke arm folding":